Blankstar1233/Savatsya-Gau-Samvardhan/README.md

 # Welcome

 ## Project info
-**The Project is created for SAVATSYA GAU SAMVARDHAN a small scale family run business.
-The webiste is my take on making their brand go online and improve their reach.
-I have created this using all the knowledge I have gained over the past 2 years as an engineering student.**
+The Project is created for *SAVATSYA GAU SAMVARDHAN* a small scale family run business.
+The website is my take on making their brand go online and improve their reach.
+I have created this using all the knowledge I have gained over the past 2 years as an engineering student.

 ## How can I edit this code?